prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware.md

 Litecoin is faster than Bitcoin, and is focused on smaller transactions.

 There will only ever be 84 million Litecoins mined.
-Litecoin is to Bitcoin as silver is to gold.
+Some may disagree, but many draw the comparison that Litecoin is to Bitcoin as silver is to gold.

-One of the key differences between Litecoin and [Bitcoin](/crypto-mining/bitcoin-hardware/) is the 2.5 minute time to generate a block, opposed to Bitcoin's 10 minute time.
+One of the key differences between Litecoin and [Bitcoin](/crypto-mining/bitcoin-hardware/) is the 2.5 minute time to generate a block, opposed to Bitcoin's 10 minute block time.

 For miners, Litecoin's different mining algorithm also plays a big part.
 Litecoin uses script, whereas Bitcoin uses the SHA-256 algorithm.